joepk90/django-score-tracker/score_tracker/score/tests/test_score.md

 - [x] updating a score should update the time_updated property

 Unhappy Paths:
-- [ ] should fail if it doesn't exist
+- [x] should fail if score doesn't exist
-- [ ] should fail if no uuid is passed or is invalid
+- [x] should fail if uuid is invalid
+- [x] should fail if number is invalid
+- [x] should fail if no number is provied
+- [x] should fail user tries to update score not owned by them
+- [x] should fail to update scores created on previous days